An employer must provide a health and safety policy if they have five or more employees.

 The minimum you should provide is a suitably stocked first aid kit, and an 'appointed person'.

 An appointed person is someone with specific duties relating to first aid, but not necessarily trained in first aid.
-Everyone at work must be made aware of the first aid arrangements, e.g. by instruction and notices.
+Everyone at work must be made aware of the first aid arrangements, for example, by instruction and notices.
 Self-employed people must also make sure that there are adequate first aid procedures at work.

 Minimum contents of a first aid kit